 - Immersion in depths of 3-600 feet of water for specified amounts of time.

 Transport regulations are also quite stringent for higher-level nuclear materials.
-For instance, radioactive cargoes must:
+For instance, transporting these sensitive materials means we must:

 - Notify all relevant state, local, and federal authorities and law enforcement agencies;